Le-Fork/fork-template/README.md

 ## Permissions

 Your workflow requires permission to push changes:
 ```yaml
 permissions:
   contents: write
 ```
 In **Settings → Actions → General**, ensure **Read and write permissions** is enabled.
-If it’s greyed out, ask an organization admin to grant write access.
+If it’s greyed out, ask an administrator to grant write access.

 ## Tips

 - Always keep the upstream URL in the workflow updated if you ever change the fork’s source.
-- Use your organization’s central `.github` repository to manage any shared or dispatch workflows—individual forks only need the listener workflow once.
+- Each fork only needs this listener workflow; there’s no central dispatcher required unless you want to automate across multiple forks.